-Editor’s note: This piece was adapted from an editorial originally published in Caixin’s weekly Chinese magazine on Aug.
+Editor’s note: Today is the 115th anniversary of the birth of former Chinese leader Deng Xiaoping, known as the engineer of China’s opening-up and reform toward a market economy.
+This piece was adapted from an editorial originally published in Caixin’s weekly Chinese magazine on Aug.
 18, 2014, to remember Deng’s legacy.

 Deng Xiaoping (1904-1997) was born 110 years ago this month.
 The 17 years since Deng’s death have passed in the blink of an eye.
 But in terms of governance and policy, China today can be seen broadly as still being in the “era of Deng Xiaoping.”

 At this crucial juncture for comprehensively deepening reform, as China faces the challenges that come with social, economic, and political transformation, how should it continue or even surpass the legacy of Deng Xiaoping?
 The anniversary of his birth provides an important occasion for considering this important question.

 Deng has left behind a rich political legacy.
 In line with the historical trend and the will of the people, he put forward a set of theories on building socialism with Chinese characteristics.
 His most cherished principle was “emancipate the mind, seek truth from facts.”
 This was also the most distinctive part of his worldview.
 In the late 1970s, through the debate over the “criterion for truth,” Deng decisively ended the nation’s blind following of former leader Mao Zedong’s doctrines and shifted China’s focus on class struggle as its central task toward economic modernization.
 Later, he argued that China was and would remain in the first stage of socialism, and drew up the “Three-Step Development Strategy,” a series of targets for the country’s economic growth.